 At the pressure of the European Union and the Organization for Economic Cooperation and Development, Switzerland has promised to respect international standards and to abolish the special taxes enjoyed by some foreign companies registered in Switzerland.
 The government intends to eliminate the special tax status of these companies, that pay corporate taxes in cantons ranging from 7.8% to 12%, compared with 12%-24% for ordinary Swiss companies.
 Instead, cantons will be able to reduce taxes for regular companies as a result of a higher rate received from the direct federal tax.

-The tax reform aims to keep Switzerland as an attractive business location, gaining international acceptance and improving the efficient use of tax revenues at all governmental levels.
+The tax reform aims to keep Switzerland as an attractive investment destination, at the same time allowing it to gain international acceptance and improve the efficient use of tax revenues at all governmental levels.

 Taxes on corporate income so far